IPDRM 2025

 • Shirley Moore, University of Texas at El Paso, USA

-• Eun Jun Park, Qualcomm, USA
+• Eunjung Park, Qualcomm, USA

 • Joshua Suetterlein, Pacific Northwest National Laboratory, USA